What Are the Types of Physiotherapy Treatment for Children?

 Young patients who engage in cardiothoracic physiotherapy can experience numerous long-term benefits that enhance their overall well-being.

 This special type of therapy focuses on helping their lungs and heart work better, making it an essential part of their recovery journey.
-The benefits are like treasures that children can carry with them as they grow.
+The benefits are like treasures children can carry with them as they grow.

 Here are some of the exciting outcomes: